 Release planners typically rely on both their experience and project conventions to generate a release plan by selecting planned features and improvements such that the estimated time to test for and fix defects will not cause a schedule slip.

-However, if the defect estimation technique is only loosely based on past experience, as with a rule-of-thumb, then it may prove too coarse for comparing multiple release plans.
-Specifically, such a technique may not provide any quantitative difference between release plans that are similar (but not the same).
-For example, suppose two different release plans are being considered.
-Both include two features, but one has five improvements and the other has seven.
-A rule-of-thumb approach may provide the same estimate for each.
+However, if the defect estimation technique is only loosely based on past experience, as with a rule-of-thumb, then it may prove too coarse for comparing multiple release plans, and may not provide any quantitative difference between release plans that are similar (but not the same).
 Even for dissimilar release plans, such an approach still has the disadvantage of lacking confidence intervals to quantify prediction uncertainty.

 An alternative approach is to develop a model that will take into account the differences in composition of features and improvements between the release plans.
-In this case, one would expect that the predicted number of defects would vary across the release plans and that prediction uncertainty can be quantified by confidence intervals.
-Such a model would assume some explanatory relationship, such as shown in Fig. 1.

-The use of such a model may give release planners a more accurate means for evaluating the additional development time needed to address bug fallout for a given release plan.
-By improving the accuracy of defect prediction, the release planner can ensure sufficient time in the schedule to fix bugs, thereby maintaining a high software quality and giving the release planner a means to compare any number of release plans.

-Using an explanatory model allows for the possibility of different defect predictions for each release plan.
+Such a model would assume some explanatory relationship.

-Since predictive models rarely have perfect accuracy, confidence levels are an important part of any prediction.
-Accounting for the confidence of a prediction allows release planners to assess the risk of relying on the defect prediction.
+Since predictive models rarely have perfect accuracy, confidence levels are an important part of any prediction to allow release planners to assess the risk of relying on the defect prediction.
 Planners can choose a more narrow prediction window, in exchange for a larger risk that the prediction is inaccurate.
 Conversely, a wider prediction window means that the potential cost range is also wider with a lower risk of inaccuracy.

 Time Series Modeling

 In this section, time series and autoregressive models are introduced.
 Then, further concepts related to modeling, exogeneity and stationarity, are discussed.